 Beyond these examples

-The examples reference pre-existing infrastructure such as Pub/Sub topics and a GCP project with configured provider.
-They focus on IAM binding configuration rather than topic provisioning.
+The examples reference pre-existing infrastructure such as Pub/Sub topics and a GCP project with appropriate permissions.
+They focus on configuring IAM bindings rather than provisioning topics or managing identities.

 To keep things focused, common IAM patterns are omitted, including: